1jour1vin

 Wine rated (2025 guide) 98/100 (Jonathan Choukroun Chicheportiche)

-The nose is beautifully airy, elegant, fresh, and full-bodied, displaying a wide range and beautiful definition.
-It offers a hint of spice, a crystalline character, and notes of quince, cardamom, and, more subtly, ripe citrus fruits, combined with...
+The nose is beautifully light, elegant, fresh, and full-bodied, displaying a broad range of aromas and excellent definition.
+It offers a hint of spice, a crystalline character, and notes of quince, cardamom, and, more subtly, ripe citrus fruits, combined...

 The Wine Cellar Insider - Jeff Leve